Echo Tech Career Guide: Salary, Schools, & Jobs

 Part 4: Echo Tech Jobs

-Echo techs usually work in physician offices and hospitals.
+Echo techs usually work in physicians’ offices and hospitals.
 Both full-time and part-time jobs are common.
-You can also pursue a travel echo tech career.
+You can also pursue a career as a travel echo tech.
 Take a look at the travel echo tech jobs available through TNAA!

-Echo tech jobs have an expected growth rate of 10% between 2021-31, faster than the average of all occupations.
+Echo tech jobs have an expected growth rate of 10% between 2021 and 2031, faster than the average of all occupations.
 Approximately 10,100 job openings are expected each year to meet the growing demand for echo techs and replace those who leave the field to retire or pursue other career opportunities.

 Part 5: Who to Follow and Echo Tech Resources